CDrummond/musly-server/README.md

 `min` and `max` can be used to set the minimum, and maximum, duration (in seconds) of tracks to be considered.

-`ignore` may be used to list tracks to ignore (e.g. tracks that are already in the queue).
+`previous` may be used to list tracks currently in the play queue.
 This parameter, like `track`, may be repeated multiple times.
+These tracks will be used to filter chosen tracks on artist, or album, to prevent duplicates.

 `excludeartist` may be used to list artists to ignore.
 This parameter, like `track`, may be repeated multiple times.